BlackHershey/4dfp-docs/docs/examples/bold-example.rst

 ..
 TODO: add bit about TR_slc, dwell, ped, maybe target

-Since we've chosen to set up our instruction file to define study-level params, we'll store it in the project directory.
+Since we've chosen to set up our instructions file to define study-level params, we'll store it in the project directory.

 .. code-block:: bash